 • The impact of manufacturing flexibility on financial performance in the fashion industry

 Total Quality Management (TQM) is a business management strategy aimed at embedding awareness of quality in all organisational processes.
 TQM has been widely used in manufacturing, education, call centres, government and service industries, as well as NASA space and science programs.
 If you are looking at the area of Total Quality Management for your operations dissertation, the following topics may be useful:

-- Can TQM be a factor of sustainable competitive advantage for SMB organisations?
+• Can TQM be a factor of sustainable competitive advantage for SME organisations?

-- Evolution of quality: First fifty issues of production and operations management.
+• Evolution of quality: First fifty years of production and operations management in the UK